ouyi/dashjson/README.md

   -u, --update          update an existing timeboard (used in combination with -i, default for Timeboards, not supported for screenboards))
   -n, --no-update       create a new dashboard (used in combination with -i)
 </pre>

+## How to build (for contributors only)

+These are the steps I used on Ubuntu 18.04.

+Add the following line to `~/.bashrc` (to avoid [this issue](https://github.com/pypa/pipenv/issues/2122)):

+    export PATH="${HOME}/.local/bin:$PATH"

+Install pip and pipenv:

+    sudo apt install python3-pip
+    python3 -m pip install --user pipenv

+Clone and install locally:

+    git clone git@github.com:ouyi/dashjson.git
+    cd dashjson
+    pipenv install --dev